-As of the end of the current fiscal year, MELSA is reporting two governmental funds, the General Fund, and the Member Library Allocations Special Revenue Fund.
+MELSA reports two governmental funds, the General Fund and the Member Library Allocations Special Revenue Fund.

 The General Fund is the chief operating fund of MELSA.
-At the end of the current year, total fund balance of the General Fund was \$5,670,156.
+At the end of the current year, total fund balance of the General Fund was \$5,561,129.
 As a measure of the General Fund's liquidity, it may be useful to compare the fund balance to total fund expenditures.
-The unassigned fund balance of \$278,638 at year-end represents 4.2 percent of the total General Fund expenditures.
+The unassigned fund balance of \$185,055 at year-end represents 2.9 percent of the total General Fund expenditures.

-The Member Library Allocations Special Revenue Fund was created in fiscal 2019 as a result of MELSA implementing GASB Statement No. 84.
-The fund is used to account for the Phase Program and other funding allocations committed by MELSA's Board of Trustees to finance technology improvements and other costs for the various member library systems.
-The change in accounting principle created a beginning fund balance of \$1,410,676 in this fund, which increased by \$148,913 to a balance of \$1,559,589 at the 2019 fiscal year-end.
-New allocations of \$520,800 were added to the fund in 2019 through a transfer from the General Fund.
-Member libraries utilized \$371,887 during the current year, from current or prior years' allocations.
+The Member Library Allocations Special Revenue Fund is used to account for the Phase Program and other funding allocations committed by MELSA's Board of Trustees to finance technology improvements and other costs for the various member library systems.
+Total fund balance at the 2020 fiscal year-end was \$1,530,184, a decrease of \$29,405 from the 2019 fiscal year-end.